Safeguarding Adults and Coronavirus

 Waltham Forest have produced a short film explaining some basic safeguarding adults messages for volunteers.
 These messages apply in Newcastle.
 If you do not have a single/designated point of contact for safeguarding adults, you can report directly to Adult Social Care (see above).

-There are lots of additional safeguarding adults information on our Safeguarding Adults - Information for Professionals and Volunteers page.
+There are lots of additional safeguarding adults information on our report suspected adult abuse and neglect page.

 If you or a family member are self-isolating or shielding you might be at increased risk of abuse or neglect at this time.
 There are lots of people and organisations working to try and reduce these risks, but there are also things you can do and be aware of at this time:

-If you don't want to use Citylife Line, could a trusted family member, friend or neighbour help?
+If you don't want to use the Welfare and Wellbeing Team, could a trusted family member, friend or neighbour help?

 Not sure, don't answer the door.
 If you're not sure about an offer of help, ask the person to leave their details and talk to someone you trust about it.